Ch. 1 | Some Basic Concepts of Chemistry0/14

 That glowing '6:00' on the LCD — the numbers you squinted at before reaching to switch it off — appears because tiny molecules in the display align and twist when a voltage is applied across them.
 Before your feet even touched the floor, chemistry had already happened.

-Here’s what often goes unsaid when you open a chemistry textbook for the first time: chemistry isn’t just a subject.
-It’s a layer of reality that’s been around you your whole life — you just didn’t have the words for it.
+Chemistry is a layer of reality that has been around you your whole life — you just did not have the words for it yet.

 What chemistry actually is.